 Routine maintenance work is very necessary for industrial processes.
-Check carefully during the maintenance procedure, for ball valve, gate valve, globe valve, check valve those general valves, lookout for signs of the bonnet, body, actuator(if assembly) and also check the pipeline if there has metal impurity, which will cause damage of valve seat or internal components, even cause valve stuck and can’t work well.
+Check carefully during the maintenance procedure, for the ball valve, gate valve, and globe valve, check valve those general valves, lookout for signs of the bonnet, body, and actuator(if assembly), and also check the pipeline if there has metal impurity, which will cause damage of valve seat or internal components, even cause valve stuck and can’t work well.
 If you find out any signs of wear, replace damaged components or complete valves as soon as possible.

 - Swing pin or spring broken/weak

-Except for the wrong selection of check valves, most check valves fail because of swing pin or spring broken.
-It will cause the check valve absolutely fail work or can’t shut off tightness or fast response.
+Except for the wrong selection of check valves, most check valves fail because of a swing pin or spring broken.
+It will cause the check valve absolutely fail to work or can’t shut off tightness or fast response.